yosi-dediashvili/SubiT/design/input_processing.md

 Input object), and what is present in each provider.

 #### Identifiers
-The identifiers attribute withing the version object will contain all the strings that represent the version.
+The identifiers attribute within the version object will contain all the strings (in lower-case format), that represent the version.

 In order to collect the identifiers, we introduce a new mechanism:
 **IdentifiersExtractors** The mechanism will use one or more implementation of